 We all have bad days.
 Whoa Nelly, do we have bad days!
 A bad night’s sleep starts the day off all wrong, or there’s a problem with the trains making you late for work.
 Maybe your boss is in a bad mood and it impacts your day too.
-No matter what the cause, you have the power to turn it around.
+No matter what the cause, you have the power to turn it around if you’re having a bad day.

 Six tips to get your bad day back on track